Ole Miss riot of 1962

 In preparation for another registration attempt, federal law enforcement were dispatched to accompany Meredith to maintain order, but a riot erupted on campus.
 Partly incited by white supremacist and former General Edwin Walker, the mob assaulted reporters and federal officers, burned and looted property, and hijacked vehicles.
 Reporters, U.S. marshals, and the U.S. Deputy Attorney General Nicholas Katzenbach sheltered in the Lyceum, the university's administrative building into the late morning of October 1.
 One hundred and sixty marshals were injured, including 28 marshals who received gunshot wounds while defending the Lyceum from an attacking mob using smoke grenades, tear gas, and bayonets.
 Two civilians were killed during the riot, Paul Guihard, a French journalist, and Ray Gunter, a jukebox repairman.
 Unaware of the riot, President Kennedy made an Oval Office address, saluting Mississippi's help in registering Meredith.
-Once informed, Kennedy invoked the Insurrection Act of 1807 and had U.S. Army units under Brigadier General Charles Billingslea quell the riot.
+Once informed, Kennedy invoked the Insurrection Act of 1807 and deployed U.S. Army units under Brigadier General Charles Billingslea to quell the riot.

 The riot and the federal crackdown were a major turning point in the civil rights movement and resulted in the desegregation of Ole Miss—the first integration of any public educational facility in Mississippi.
 The final time troops were deployed during the civil rights movement, it is regarded as the end of the segregationist tactic of massive resistance.
 A statue of James Meredith now commemorates the event on campus, and the site of the riot is designated as a National Historic Landmark.
+The confrontation also clarified the federal government’s role in enforcing court-ordered desegregation.
+After the enrollment of James Meredith, officials in the administration of John F. Kennedy signaled that resistance by state authorities, including those led by Ross Barnett, would not prevent compliance with federal law.
+In subsequent years, several Southern universities integrated with less direct confrontation, as the events at the University of Mississippi demonstrated that federal intervention would be used when necessary to uphold court rulings.